Bella Dodd: Career

-By April 1945, the US Communist Party leader Browder had fallen from favor in Moscow, and he was vocally opposed by Mother Bloor, Gurley Flynn, Ann Burlak, Benjamin J. Davis Jr., and Pat Tuohy.
+By April 1945, the US Communist Party leader Browder, who had suppressed orders from Moscow to radically change the Party's platform from that of the wartime alliance and to instead vocally attack the United States as a Fascist police state.
+When Moscow informed the Party of their wishes, Browder was vocally opposed by Mother Bloor, Gurley Flynn, Ann Burlak, Benjamin J. Davis Jr., and Pat Tuohy.
 Dodd began angling to leave the Party but was refused.
-In January 1946, Browder and his followers were expelled from the Party for "Browderism"; Dodd claimed "several thousands were expelled".
+In January 1946, Browder and all those suspected of "Browderism" were expelled from the Party; Dodd claimed "several thousands were expelled".
 These included writer Ruth McKenney and husband Bruce Minton.

 Dodd began to come under government suspicion.
 She told the New York County district attorney's office she had become a Communist "because only the Communists seemed to care about what was happening to people in 1932 and 1933....
 They were fighting hunger and misery and fascism then; and neither the major political parties nor the churches seemed to care."
 In Spring 1947, after Foster traveled to Europe for consultations with Moscow, the Party replaced the Daily Worker editor Morris Childs with John Gates, with Dodd abstaining from the vote.
 Foster announced plans for a new Progressive Party, and in January 1948, "before Henry Wallace had made any public statement, in fact even before the Progressive Party had been formally organized, Foster announced through the Associated Press that it was going to be formed and that Henry Wallace would be its standard bearer."

 By late 1947, Dodd became convinced of her pending Party expulsion for Browderism, and focused on her law work.
 On June 17, 1949, she heard from the Associated Press: "We have received a statement from the Communist Party announcing your expulsion from membership.
 It says here that you are anti-Negro, anti-Puerto Rican, anti-Semitic, anti-labor, and the defender of a landlord."
-Ostensibly, she was expelled for representing a landlord in a legal dispute with a renter, violating Party bylaws against defense of private property.
+Officially, Dodd was expelled for representing a landlord in a legal dispute with a renter, violating Party bylaws against defense of private property.